 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-A good home cook will already have the basic tools they need—so use the holiday season to buy them the best kitchen gifts they might not even know they need.
+A good home cook will already have the basic tools they need—so you can use the holiday season to buy them the best kitchen gifts they might not even know they need.
 It could be a big fancy gadget, but it could also be a small upgrade to a simple, classic one.
 Either way, they can put these accessories to good use cooking delicious food all year long … and maybe sharing some with you.
 Win-win!

 - Best multicooker: Instant Pot Duo 7-in-1

-- Best smart oven: Brava Smart Oven
+- Best smart oven: GE Profile Smart Oven with No Preheat

 - Best water purifier: AquaTru Connect